Chris Conley (American football): Tennessee Titans

 On October 25, 2022, Conley was signed by the Titans off the Chiefs practice squad.
 He was waived on November 16, 2022.
 He was re-signed to the practice squad five days later.
 He was signed back to the active roster on December 10, 2022.
 In seven games for Tennessee in the 2022 season, Conley caught four of five targets for 46 yards in nine games and one start.

 San Francisco 49ers

 On April 17, 2023, Conley signed a one-year contract with the San Francisco 49ers.
 He was released on August 29, 2023, and re-signed to the practice squad.
 He was promoted to the active roster on December 9.
+He had three catches for 69 yards on the season, all coming in Week 18 against the Rams.
 The 49ers reached Super Bowl LVIII where the 49ers lost 25–22 to Conley’s former team Kansas City Chiefs.
-In the Super Bowl, Conley had 1 catch for 18 yards and made multiple plays on special teams.
+In the Super Bowl, Conley had one catch for 18 yards and made multiple plays on special teams.

 On March 16, 2024, Conley re-signed with the 49ers to a one-year contract.
+He appeared in 15 games, contributing on offense and special teams.
+He had six receptions for 76 yards.

 Conley announced his retirement on June 7, 2025 after ten seasons.